janert/d3-for-the-impatient/README.md

 ```

 Alternatively, download the `d3-for-the-impatient-master.zip` file
-using the green button in the top right corner of this page, then
+(using the green button in the top right corner of this page), then
 unpack it using:

 ```